 Jetting of a different city for a 10-course dinner (which by the way is ridiculously stupid to do if you don’t know each other or even know if you can stand being alone with them for more than 10 minutes).

-Those just aren’t thing most people can do.
+Those just aren’t things most people can do.

 Instead, the regular folks have to rely on friends, family, co-workers and (now) the internet to meet possible love interests.

-But besides emails and phone calls, how do you get to know someone to see if there is any attraction and common interests?
+But besides emails and phone calls, how do you get to know someone to see if there is an attraction and/or common interests?